ASLense/ASLens/README.md

 -   **Hand landmarks**: For each hand, we extract 21 landmarks representing the wrist, palm center, and key points along each finger (including the finger tips and joints).

 -   **Face landmarks**: For the face, we extract 20 landmarks outlining the mouth and lips, and 36 landmarks that outline the jawline and forehead region.

 The final extracted features from each frame are stored as a tensor.
 The tensors of each landmark type are concatenated, resulting in a shape of [frames, 98, 3], where 98 corresponds to the combined number of landmarks.
-The total 98 landmarks include: 42 hand (21×2), 20 lip, and 36 facial points.
+The total of 98 landmarks includes: 42 hand landmarks (21 per hand × 2 hands), 20 lip landmarks, and 36 facial landmarks.
 Each landmark is comprised of 3 coordinates (x, y, z).
-These tensors are then used as input sequences for the model
+These tensors are then used as input sequences for the model.
+The dataset can be found **[here](https://drive.google.com/file/d/1eCOsSV-sneGgOdfwlmZ2H0bd5J_rdrWc/view)**.

 ![](https://github.com/ASLense/ASLens/blob/main/assets/nl-gif.gif)
 ![](https://github.com/ASLense/ASLens/blob/main/assets/l-gif.gif)